MoonPoet/xaprb-src/content/blog/2007/mysql-table-sync-vs-sqlyog-job-agent.md

 >
 > The extra phase for update is required only if you choose to delete "Extra rows from the target".
 Consider this situation: After updating the target in Phase-I, we want to find out extra rows in the target.
 During this period, a source row changes.
 The target assumes that this data is "extra" and delete it from itself.
 So you might land up with an "non-synced" dataset most of the times in a live database.

 I must have downloaded 5.27 only a few hours before 5.28 was available.
-In any case, I re-downloaded (it's just over 1MB -- not large) and as Rohit promised, the issues I saw were gone.
+In any case, I re-downloaded (it's just over 1MB---not large) and as Rohit promised, the issues I saw were gone.

 I also mentioned some other minor things I saw in the query log output, such as possibly redundant queries, and Rohit indicated those would be fixed in the next version.